-Stormwater polluted with litter, chemicals such as pesticides and oils, nutrients and sediment discharges into Rockdale's urban wetland, creek line and estuarine ecosystems resulting in the loss of aquatic biodiversity.
+Stormwater polluted with litter, chemicals such as pesticides and oils, nutrients and sediment discharges into Rockdale's urban wetland, creek line and estuarine ecosystems is resulting in the loss of aquatic biodiversity.
 Examples of this in the Rockdale LGA include:

-- decaying green waste taking vital oxygen away from plants, fish and other aquatic animals - heavy metals and pesticides building up in aquatic plants and animals and impacting the food chain - plastic debris clogging waterways and deposited in Botany Bay entangling or poisoning wildlife as it breaks down - sediment smothering sea-grass beds affecting light penetration - legacy of previous land uses (including heavy industry and land fill) continuing to release contamination into waterways
+- decaying green waste taking vital oxygen away from plants, fish and other aquatic animals - heavy metals and pesticides building up in aquatic plants and animals and impacting the food chain

+- plastic debris clogging waterways and deposited in Botany Bay entangling or poisoning wildlife as it breaks down - sediment smothering sea-grass beds - silting of waterways affecting light penetration through the water body - legacy of previous land uses (including heavy industry and land fill) continuing to release contamination into waterways

 Almost 40% of Rockdale's waterways have been modified through removal of meanders, changes to the shape of the channel, and being lined with concrete, with the subsequent removal of riparian buffers (fringing vegetation).
 Channelised (concrete canals) waterways have little or no in-stream habitat in the form of rocks, logs and aquatic plants.
 Often the flow rate has increased to such a speed that fish and other aquatic fauna are unable to move upstream, or even maintain a position within the waterway.
-The removal of natural water level fluctuations resulting from the construction of weirs as has occurred in Wolli Creek can also impact wetland ecosystems.
+The other 60% of the waterways are being progressively modified via increased impermeable surfaces leading to high peak flow rates during storm events causing scouring, erosion and increased flooding (higher, more regular occurrences etc.) In trying to ameliorate these 'flash' flood events the construction of weirs has occurred in places like Wolli Creek, which further impacts the wetland ecosystem.